LukasWoodtli/WebPage/content/language_implementation_patterns.md

 ### Enforcing Tree Structure with the Type System

-*"To avoid creating improperly structured ASTs, we can co-opt the implementation language’s static type system to enforce structure."*
+*"To avoid creating improperly structured ASTs, we can co-opt the implementation language's static type system to enforce structure."*

 *"The best way to create ASTs and to verify their structure is with a formal mechanism."*